 Today’s job search serves more as an impediment to opportunity than a facilitator of it, “ says Hired CEO Mehul Patel.
 “It doesn’t have to be this way.
 Technology is rapidly evolving the way we work, providing increased efficiency, relevance, collaboration, and more.
 This very same technology can — and should — help people find jobs right for their skills and interests, and help companies find the people they need to succeed.
 When people love what they do, everyone wins.

 The survey was conducted online by Harris Poll on behalf of Hired from September 26 to October 10, 2016.
 The research was conducted among 2,557 full-time employed adults aged 18 or older in the following countries: US (n=1,517), UK (n=518) and Australia (n=522).
 Data are weighted where necessary by gender, age, race/ethnicity (US only), region, education, income, and propensity to be online to bring them in line with their actual proportions in the population.

 At Hired we believe we are entering a new era of work, where people are not looking for jobs — they are seeking opportunities.
 Hired is The Opportunity Network.
 Starting with in-demand technology, we intelligently match outstanding people to fulltime and contract opportunities at the world’s most innovative companies.
 By taking the pain out of the job search, we help people build purpose-driven careers and businesses find the talent to fulfill their missions.
 Ultimately, we want to empower everyone to find and do their best work, from one opportunity to the next.

-Hired is headquartered in San Francisco, with offices in cities across North America, Europe, Asia and Australia, and plans to expand into new geographies, industries and job categories.
+Hired is headquartered in San Francisco, with offices in cities across North America and Europe, and plans to expand into new geographies, industries and job categories.
 For more information, news and tips for candidates and employers, visit Hired’s blog.